-The Office comprises the Office of Counterterrorism and Emerging Threats (OCET), the Office of Health Informatics (OHI), Office of Regulatory Science and Innovation (ORSI), the Office of Scientific Integrity (OSI), the Office of Scientific Professional Development (OSPD), the Office of Minority Health (OMH), and FDA's National Center for Toxicological Research (NCTR).
+The Office comprises the Office of Counterterrorism and Emerging Threats (OCET), the Office of Health Informatics (OHI), Office of Regulatory Science and Innovation (ORSI), the Office of Scientific Integrity (OSI), the Office of Scientific Professional Development (OSPD), the Office of Laboratory Safety (OLS), the Advisory Committee Oversight and Management Staff, and FDA's National Center for Toxicological Research (NCTR).

 - Fosters development and use of innovative technologies to meet public health needs

 - Supports scientific excellence and the professional development of FDA scientists in all areas (e.g., population/statistical, review, laboratory and manufacturing sciences), including through the Commissioner's Fellowship Program, continuing education, and scientific interactions with universities and others

 - Provides strategic leadership and support for high quality, collaborative, scientific activities that advance regulatory science and address important public health issues concerning FDA regulated products, including their evaluation, quality, safety and effectiveness

 - Provides support and guidance for the NCTR to serve as a national FDA resource for mission driven regulatory science

 - Provides cross-agency scientific coordination (e.g., for emerging technologies, scientific issues involving multiple agency components, standards coordination, the FDA Science Board, and science communication)